maximilian-sprengholz/homepage/docs/README.md

 ## Publications

+Schieckoff, B., & Sprengholz, M. (2021).
+The labor market integration of immigrant women in Europe: Context, theory and evidence [WORKINGPAPER]. https://kops.uni-konstanz.de/handle/123456789/53612

 Sprengholz, M. (2021).
-Post-feminist German heartland: On the women's rights narrative of the radical-right populist party Alternative für Deutschland in the Bundestag. _European Journal of Women's Studies, forthcoming._
+Post-feminist German heartland: On the women’s rights narrative of the radical-right populist party Alternative für Deutschland in the Bundestag. _European Journal of Women’s Studies, 13505068211007508._ https://doi.org/10/gjtw9t

 Sprengholz, M., Diehl, C., Giesecke, J., & Kreyenfeld, M. (2021).
 From “guest workers” to EU migrants: A gendered view on the labour market integration of different arrival cohorts in Germany. _Journal of Family Research._ https://doi.org/10/ghz7nq